ctrlcctrlv/infinity/README.md

 About
 ------------
-infinity is a fork of vichan, with the difference that 8chan is geared towards allowing users to create their own boards.
+infinity is a fork of vichan, with the difference that infinity is geared towards allowing users to create their own boards.
 A running instance is at https://8chan.co.

 Most things (other than installation) that apply to upstream vichan also apply to infinity.
 See their readme for a detailed FAQ: https://github.com/vichan-devel/vichan/blob/master/README.md